Hiring Discrimination and the Task Content of Jobs: Evidence from a Large-Scale Resume Audit: Theoretical Appendix

 \textbf{Case 2: Non-routine jobs ($a_j + p_j > 0$).} Then $\partial B_j / \partial k_j = (\alpha a_j + \beta p_j) g'(k_j) > 0$.
 Since $E_j^\ast$ is increasing in $B_j$, this raises $E_j^\ast$ and increases the variance gap.

 The cross-partials

-confirm the complementarity.
+verify the complementarity.
 Contact affects the variance gap only in non-routine jobs.
 Callback gaps inherit this pattern for comparisons over which the local Taylor slope $-c'(V_{Mj})$ is approximately constant.
-If customer animus drove discrimination, contact would matter regardless of task content, providing a falsification test. \end{spacing}
+If customer animus operated independently of task content, contact would raise gaps in all jobs, while a customer-prejudice channel that works through non-routine demands would mimic the pattern, so the contrast is suggestive rather than decisive. \end{spacing}